 “Butterbeer” Blondies

-These were actually inspired by the Peanut Butter Marshmallow Blondies that were made on the Dr. Seuss Baking Challenge on Amazon.
-I really loved the idea, and I wanted to love the recipe, but I was terribly disappointed in the blondie layer (reference last week’s post and my challenges with finding a blondie recipe I loved).
-Once my kids tried these and started referring to them as “Butterbeer” blondies, I decided to try making them again with some adjustments to both “fix” the blondie layer and enhance the flavors that led my family to think “Butterbeer”.
+These were inspired by the Peanut Butter Marshmallow Blondies recipe featured on the Dr. Seuss Baking Challenge on Amazon.
+I really loved the concept, but I was disappointed in the blondie base (reference last week’s post and my challenges with finding a blondie recipe I loved).
+Once my kids tried these and immediately dubbed them ‘Butterbeer blondies’, I decided to make them again, adjusting the texture of the blondie base and enhancing the flavors that led my family to think “Butterbeer”:

 Butterbeer Blondies